SoftUni-Internal/interactive-content/EN/07-Spring-Essentials/01-Thymeleaf.md

 </div>
 ```

-In this example depending on the user's role, different cases will be executed.
+In this example depending on the **user's role**, different cases will be executed when the user is "admin" or "manager".

 ## Default Expressions (Elvis Operator)

-By using the Elvis operator, we can execute inline condition:
+By using the Elvis operator, we can execute **inline condition**:

 ```js
 <p>Age: